chauff/cse1500-web-transcripts/Assignment-2.md

-# Assignment 2
+# Assignment 2 (2018/2019 edition)

 In this assignment you will build the backbone of your application.
 In the first part of this assignment, you will add **client-­side JavaScript** code to your application to make it interactive.
 In part two, you will write server-side code in **node.js** and use WebSockets to enable clients to communicate with each other (via the server).

 ## 0. Preliminaries

 Remember that this is a group assignment!
 Work efficiently as a team!
 Both team members must contribute to the code and both team members must understand all parts of the code.
-The group interviews will focus on having the required functionality and showing off your understanding of the code.
-If you have not programmed as a team before, read up on our introduction to [Visual Studio Code](How-to-use-VSC.md).

 ### Overview of deliverables and upload procedure